-u/S Candidate's Reg.
+Maxiwum Marks 10 25 25 15 10 100 20 1.
+Image: Constraint of the state of the S/N Candidate's Reg.
 No Candidate's name Response to comments from the first presentation Data analysis, cleaning, preparation and computation Results and critical discussion of results Conclusions and recommendations Response to Questions Consultation with supervisors Total Reduced Marks (15%)

-Maximum M arks 10 25 25 15 15 10 100 20
+2. Maxim um Mark s 10 25 25 15 15 10 100 20

-1.
+3. 1.

 2.

-3.
+4. 3.

 4.

-\The consultation form signed by students and supervisors shall be used as a basis for this assessment
+The consultation form signed by students and supervisors shall be used as a basis for this assessment

-3.3.3 Table (n): Assessment of the Dissertation Oral Presentation (University Examination) Name of the Assessor .....
+3.3.3 Table (n): Assessment of the Dissertation Oral Presentation (University Examination) Name of the Assessor

 S/N Candidate's Reg.
-No Candidate's name Understanding of the topic Suitability of methods and data utilized Data analysis, cleaning, preparation and computation Results, interpretation and critical discussion Conclusions and recommendations Response to Questions Iotal Reduced Marks (30%)
+No Candidate's name Understanding of the topic Suitability of methods and data Data analysis, cleaning, preparation and computation Results, interpretation and critical discussion Conclusions and recommendations Response to Questions Total Reduced Marks (30%)

-Maxim um Marl KS 10 20 20 20 20 10 100 20
+Maxim um Mark S 10 20 20 20 20 10 100 20

 1.

 2.

 3.

 4.

-1 m'a Cam monto if one